 An even bigger step was leaving India for London in 1991 to run the Namaste restaurant in Alie Street.
 It was here that Cyrus developed his hallmark style of blending traditional Indian culinary techniques and flavours with more unexpected ingredients.
 This ethos quickly evolved further at Café Spice Namaste, established in 1995.
 Today, the business is run by a dynamic husband and wife team.
 Much to Cyrus’ delight, Pervin hopped on board in the late nineties, having raised two young sons.

 Together, Cyrus and Pervin have built an award-winning institution renowned worldwide for its innovative and fresh approach to Pan-Indian cuisine.
 But Café Spice Namaste is also highly regarded for its commitment to staff training, being the only Indian restaurant in the UK to be named an Investors in People Champion organisation.
-Ahead of its time in its commitment to the environment and sustainability, the restaurant holds a Green Apple Award for Environmental Best Pratice, and won the Sustainable Food Award at the 2011 City of London Sustainable Cities Awards.
+Ahead of its time in its commitment to the environment and sustainability, the restaurant holds a Green Apple Award for Environmental Best Practice, and won the Sustainable Food Award at the 2011 City of London Sustainable Cities Awards.

 Summer 2013 saw the broadcast of ‘The Incredible Spicemen’ on BBC2, starring Cyrus Todiwala and Tony Singh, marking the very first time Indian chefs had appeared in their own primetime series.
 A cookbook tie-in quickly rose to the top of the Amazon charts.
-In Autumn 2013, ‘Mr Todiwala’s Bombay’, Cyrus’ fourth cookbook (fifth, if we count ‘The Incredible Spicemen’) will be published by Hardie Grant.
+In Autumn 2013, ‘Mr Todiwala’s Bombay’, Cyrus’ fourth cookbook (fifth, if we count ‘The Incredible Spicemen’) was published by Hardie Grant.